Over 10 years we help companies reach their financial and branding goals. Maxbizz is a values-driven consulting agency dedicated.

-For Americans living in the UK, managing US tax obligations can be complex, particularly when it comes to reporting foreign financial accounts.
+For US citizens living abroad, managing tax obligations can be complex, particularly when it comes to reporting foreign financial accounts.
 The FBAR (Foreign Bank Account Report) is an essential filing requirement for US citizens and residents who hold foreign accounts exceeding $10,000 at any point during the year.
-Understanding how to file FBAR from the UK ensures compliance, avoids penalties, and gives expats peace of mind.
+Understanding how to file FBAR as an expat ensures compliance, avoids penalties, and gives expatriates peace of mind.

 In this guide, we break down the process step by step, making it easier to manage your reporting obligations accurately.